caydenlund/sparkdown/README.md

-# Mark-sideways
+# Sparkdown

 A new markup/markdown language for quickly taking notes.

-Mark-sideways is a C++ library and command-line executable that provides, a simple, powerful, and easy-to-use API for transpiling notes into LaTeX code, which can then be compiled into a PDF.
+Sparkdown is a C++ library and command-line executable that provides a simple, powerful, and easy-to-use API for transpiling notes into LaTeX code, which can then be compiled into a PDF.

 ## Motivation:

 Is LaTeX too verbose?
 Does markdown lack features?

-Enter mark-sideways, the new note-taking language.
+Enter sparkdown, the new note-taking language.
-Mark-sideways is the perfect blend of simple, easy, and feature-rich.
+Sparkdown is the perfect blend of simple, easy, and feature-rich.

 ## Features: